-To save time, you can make a note of the number of your appliance and the telephone number of the aftersales service in the space below, should it be required.
+To save time, you can make a note of the numbers for your appliance and the telephone number of the aftersales service in the space below in case you need them.

-Please note that a visit from an after-sales service engineer is not free of charge, even during the warranty period.
+Please note that a visit from an after-sales service engineer is not free of charge in the event that the appliance has been misused, even during the warranty period.